uber-common/cadence-samples/cmd/samples/pageflow/README.md

 ### `npm start-worker`
 This will start the pageflow worker.
 This is needed to be running in order for the node server to trigger signals to this worker.

+## `src/server/config.js`
+This config contains node server details & cadence server connection details.
+This can be modified if running cadence in a different port number.